What We Do

-The Society for Neuroscience is committed to advancing the understanding of the brain and nervous system by creating venues where great science gets shared, providing professional development for neuroscience professionals, promoting public education and general education in neuroscience research, and informing legislators and other policymakers about new developments.
+SfN is committed to advancing the understanding of the brain and the nervous system by creating venues where great science gets shared.

 SfN careers and training resources serve members worldwide at all stages of their professional lives.
 They are expanding to provide information about a diversity of career paths and increase online availability.
 The NeuroJobs Career Center is a major field resource, while programming for women and underrepresented minority scientists is crucial in fostering field's continued diversity.
 SfN also continues to focus on the professional development of early-career scientists.

 SfN's mission emphasizes the importance of engaging and inspiring the public - young and old alike - about the progress and promise of brain research.
 BrainFacts.org, a public information initiative of The Kavli Foundation, the Gatsby Charitable Foundation, and SfN, provides authoritative and engaging information for the public, educators, and policymakers.
 Programs such as Brain Awareness help members engage year-round with the public in communities around the globe.

 SfN advocates strongly for investment in basic science research and the responsible use of animals in research.
 In the United States, programs bring members to Washington, D.C., for advocacy days and engage them in local activities year round.
 Globally, SfN partners with many other international and national scientific societies to promote advocacy at the national level.